vanmars/portfolio/README.md

 * Play around with background colors of cards

 Projects Page
-* Make cards smaller and of equal height
-* Improve image quality/resizing
+* Improve thumbnail image quality
-* Tweak font-sizes on cards
-* Turn GitHub Repo and Pages links into buttons
+* Project buttons need responsive margins when scaled down to smaller viewports

 Overall
 * Check responsive of all pages for all screen sizes